Regarding the English translation of The Labyrinth House Murders

 Whereas the problem above was relatively minor, the one I’ll discuss here required far more effort and it was the one thing I wanted to have Ayatsuji’s permission for.
 When Pushkin first asked me about The Labyrinth House Murders, I actually thought the issue I’ll mention as the third point (see below) would prove to be the most difficult problem to resolve.
 I wasn’t even sure whether it was doable, so I told them I wanted to re-read the book just to be sure, only to realize I had forgotten about this problem, and it was this that would turn out to be the most challenging one.

 At the end of Chapter Nine and the beginning of Chapter Ten in the translation, we finally learn the meaning of “nuei”, the mysterious message left by Hayashi on his word processor.
-We learn that he had learnt to blind type, that he had probably misplaced his initial starting position and that his keyboard had sticky keys.
+Utayama points out Hayashi had learnt to blind type, that he had probably misplaced his initial starting position when typing the message, and furthermore, Hayashi's keyboard had sticky keys.
 From there, Utayama tries to surmise what Hayashi might have tried to type instead of "nuei", and they arrive at the message “miro” (Hayashi's starting position having been one key to the left of what he had intended).
 Accounting for the sticky keys gives them the message “mirror”: the location from which the murderer appeared and fled.
-So what should have been "mirror" should then have become "nueeie" because of the wrong starting position, which due to the sticky keys became "nuei".
+So Hayashi had intended to type out the word "mirror", which would become "nueeie" because of the wrong starting position of his fingers, which in turn, due to the sticky keys, became "nuei" as the "e" button wasn't always responsive.

 The original Japanese message was not “nuei” but “wwh”.
 The change in message is not just a simple change because we went from Japanese to English.
 The concepts behind how the message is solved also involves the assumption Hayashi was desperately trying to type out a message pointing out where the murderer came from, and that his message had been ‘transformed’ without him realizing as he was dying as he typed the message.
 The problem is that in the original Japanese version, the message was “transformed” from its intention because Hayashi was used to working on a type of word processor with a special keyboard layout.
 This layout does not exist at all in English, and only exists in Japan to accommodate the Japanese language.
 In order to keep this part of the mystery solvable, the editor and I agreed this would have to be changed in English and I also discussed this with Ayatsuji himself.